 Fill the fuel tank and engine fuel system with treated (stabilized) fuel to help prevent formation of varnish and gum.
-Proceed with following instructions.
+Proceed with the following instructions.

 - Portable fuel tank Pour the required amount of gasoline stabilizer (follow instructions on container) into fuel tank.
-Tip fuel tank back and forth to mix stabilizer with the fuel. - Permanently installed fuel tank Pour the required amount of gasoline stabilizer (follow instructions on container) into a separate container and mix with approximately one liter (one quart) of gasoline.
-Pour this mixture into fuel tank. - Remove the fuel filter sight bowl and empty contents in a suitable container.
-Refer to Maintenance - Fuel System for removal and installation of filter.
-Add 3 cc (1/2 tsp.) of gasoline stabilizer into the fuel filter sight bowl and reinstall. - Place the outboard in water or connect flushing attachment for circulating cooling water.
-Run the engine for 15 minutes to fill the engine fuel system.
+Tip fuel tank back and forth to mix stabilizer with the fuel. - Permanently installed fuel tank Pour the required amount of gasoline stabilizer (follow instructions on container) into a separate container and mix with approximately 1 liter (1 U.S. quart) of gasoline.
+Pour this mixture into fuel tank. - Place the outboard in water or connect flushing attachment for circulating cooling water.
+Run the engine for ten minutes to fill the engine fuel system.